kovan-testnet/faucet/README.md

 Pairty Technologies have set up a faucet service that requires your account to be registered via SMS using Parity.
 Any registered address can then receive 5 Kovan Ether ever 24.

 First you must verify an account on the mainnet using pairty's SMS verification service.
-A video walkthrough is available at: https://youtu.be/99UucFzYCRc
+A video walkthrough is available at: https://youtu.be/99UucFzYCRc.
+We recommend you register using a fresh account with a small amount of Ether (as it will used as the recieving address on Kovan).

 Once you have registered your account, you can then simply visit http://icarus.parity.io/[your-verified-address] every 24 hours to receive your allowance (which will be sent to that account on the Kovan testnet).